nthome0191-debug/Hera/infra/terraform/modules/kubernetes-cluster/gcp-gke/README.md

 # GCP GKE Cluster Module

+🔄 **STATUS: PLANNED - NOT YET IMPLEMENTED**

+This module is a **stub/placeholder** for future GCP GKE implementation.
+The AWS EKS module (`../aws-eks/`) is production-ready and serves as the reference implementation.

+## Planned Features

-Provisions Google Kubernetes Engine (GKE) cluster with node pools.
+This module will provision Google Kubernetes Engine (GKE) infrastructure including:

 ## Resources Created